LT-IntroToAI-SY2324/a3-movie-chatbot-JoaquinLuengas/a3_writeup.md

 2. What movie did you add to the `movies.py` file?
 What year was it made?
 Any specific reason you added that movie?

+I added the Super Mario Bros.
+Movie to the .py file.The modve was made in 2023.I added this movie because it is one of the only movies that I like but have not seen yet.

 3. What pattern / action did you add to the paList data structure?
 Why do you think that is a useful pattern / action?